 - 1. To carry passengers and cargo within the load limits shown on the label attached to the driver's door jamb. - To be driven on reasonable road surfaces within legal limits. - 3.
 To generally be driven daily over a distance of several miles. - 4.
-To use gasoline from pumps labeled unleaded, with a pump octane number of 86 or higher (Canada: minimum 91 research octane).
-The pump octane number is an average of the Research (R) octane and Motor (M) octane numbers.
+To use gasoline from pumps labeled unleaded, with a pump octane number of 86 or higher.